jump to content

 Driver’s license

-Before driving a car in Iceland, ensure you have a valid driving license.
+Before driving in Iceland, ensure you have a valid driver's license.

 A valid driving license with a license number, a photograph, a valid date, and Latin letters will temporarily allow you to drive legally in Iceland.
 Tourists can stay in Iceland for up to three months without a residence permit.
-During that time, you can drive in Iceland, given that you have a valid driving license and have reached 17, the legal driving age in Iceland for cars.
+During that time, you can drive in Iceland, provided you have a valid driving license and have reached the legal driving age of 17, which is the minimum age for driving in Iceland.

-If your foreign driving license is not written in Latin letters, you must also have an international license to show along with your normal license.
+If your foreign driving license is not written in Latin letters, you must also have an international license to show along with your regular license.
 For more information on driving and useful links: